bushratzhn/BreakupPlanningService/README.md

 ## How to run it
 1. Download `index.html`
 2. Open it in VSCO Studio
-3. Right click on thr file and click live server option to run it.
+3. Right click on the file and click live server option to run it.
 3. That's it.
 No installs.
 No dependencies.
 Just HTML and pettiness.

 ## 💔 Features